-The golden age of television for adults might be ending, but what about kids’ TV shows?
-There are more kids’ shows than ever, which begs the question: what are kids actually watching?
-The most popular kids’ shows aren’t necessarily the best kids shows (i.e. what parents would like their kids to watch), but they’re the ones kids are watching, for better or worse.
+The golden age of television for adults might be fading rapidly, but kids’ TV shows?
+That’s a different story.
+Right now, it’s a new golden age for kids’ TV.
+There are more kids’ shows than ever, which makes you wonder: What are kids actually watching?
+The most popular kids’ shows aren’t necessarily the best kids shows (i.e., what parents would like their kids to watch), but they’re the ones kids are watching, for better or worse.

-Why certain kids shows are popular and why some aren’t is a strange thing.
-But we know once a kids show becomes popular, there’s not much parents can do to fight it.
+How certain kids’ shows become runaway hits is a mystery for the ages.
+But we know once a kids’ show becomes popular, there’s really not anything parents can do to fight it.
 A popular kids show is like a Taylor Swift song: It will find you even if you don’t seek it out.
 So while we don’t think PAW Patrol is good, PAW Patrol did make this list.

 Entering its third decade, the nautical nonsense of this show is as popular as ever.
 Multiple generations of kids have now grown up with the silly tales of a sea sponge who works as a fry cook, and they’re better for it.